GSA/digitalgov.gov/content/posts/2012-07-13-osha-heat-safety-tool-app.md

 ---
+url: /2012/07/13/osha-heat-safety-tool-app/
 date: 2012-07-13 2:39:01 -0400
-title: 'OSHA Heat Safety Tool App'
+title: OSHA Heat Safety Tool App
 summary: 'Mobile Gov Experiences&nbsp;are agency stories about creating anytime, anywhere, any device government services and info.&nbsp;This entry is a story shared by the Department of Labor.
 The&nbsp;Heat Safety Tool&nbsp;provides the heat index for your work site and precautions to prevent heat illness.
 Why We Did It OSHA developed the Heat'
-authors: [jparcell]
 categories:
   - Mobile
 tag: